Relative $K$-theory for $C^*$-algebras: Proofs

 \begin{proof} The map $\theta_\phi$ is natural, so we have the commutative diagram

 in which, by Proposition \ref{half}, the bottom row is exact.
 It follows that the top row is exact as well.
 The proof for split exactness is similar. \end{proof}

-At this point we may unambiguously define higher relative groups $K_j(\phi)$ by $K_0(S^j\phi)$ and higher index maps $\partial_j:K_j(\gamma)\to K_{j-1}(\psi)$ to obtain a long exact sequence.
-We proceed to prove that Bott periodicity holds so that the long exact sequence collapses to the six-term exact sequence in Theorem \ref{six}.
+At this point we may unambiguously define higher relative groups $K_j(\phi)$ by $K_0(S^j\phi)$ and higher index maps $\partial_j:K_j(\gamma)\to K_{j-1}(\psi)$ to obtain the long exact sequence in part (ii) of Theorem \ref{main}.
+We proceed to prove that Bott periodicity holds so that the long exact sequence collapses to the six-term exact sequence in part (iii) of Theorem \ref{main}.

-For Bott periodicity we will follow the original proof in \cite{cuntz} that uses the Toeplitz algebra.
-Recall that the Toeplitz algebra $\T$ is the universal C$^*$-algebra generated by an isometry.
-Let $\pi:\T\to C(S^1)$ be the $^*$-homomorphism that sends the generating isometry to the function $z$ on $S^1$.
-The kernel of $\pi$ is isomorphic to $\K$, and by identifying $C_0(0,1)$ with elements in $C(S^1)$ that vanish at $1$ and letting $\T_0=\pi^{-1}(C_0(0,1))$, we obtain the reduced Toeplitz extension
+For Bott periodicity we will follow the original proof in \cite{cuntz}.
+Recall that the \emph{Toeplitz algebra} $\T$ is the universal C$^*$-algebra generated by an isometry.
+Let $\pi:\T\to C(\bT)$ be the $^*$-homomorphism that sends the generating isometry to the function $z$ on $\bT$.
+The kernel of $\pi$ is isomorphic to $\K$, and by identifying $C_0((0,1))$ with elements in $C(\bT)$ that vanish at $1$ and letting $\T_0=\pi^{-1}(C_0((0,1)))$, we obtain the short exact sequence